- Home

 Peritoneal mesothelioma symptoms

-The first signs of mesothelioma are often vague and similar to other conditions.
+The first signs of peritoneal mesothelioma are often vague and similar to other conditions.
 If you are concerned, see your general practitioner (GP).
-It may take some time to be diagnosed, as the symptoms may come and go, and more common conditions are likely to be investigated first.
-Let your GP know if you may have been exposed to asbestos in the past.
-Finding mesothelioma early will mean you have more treatment options.
+It can take time to be diagnosed, as the symptoms may come and go, and more common conditions are often investigated first.
+Let your GP know if you think you have been exposed to asbestos in the past.
+Finding mesothelioma early may mean more treatment options are available to you.

 Peritoneal mesothelioma may cause the following symptoms: